State Opening of Parliament: Delivery of parliamentary hostage

-On the morning of the State Opening, the Treasurer, Comptroller and Vice-Chamberlain of the Household (all of whom are government whips) assemble with other senior members of the Royal Household at Buckingham Palace, carrying their ceremonial white staves of office.
+On the morning of the State Opening, the Treasurer, Comptroller and Vice-Chamberlain of the Household, all of whom are government whips, assemble with other senior members of the Royal Household at Buckingham Palace, carrying their ceremonial white staves of office.
 The Treasurer and Comptroller, along with other senior members of the Royal Household, accompany the monarch in the carriage procession; but the Lord Chamberlain does not join them.
-Instead, on behalf of the monarch, he remains at Buckingham Palace keeping one MP (the Vice-Chamberlain) "hostage" for the duration of the state opening, by tradition as a surety for the safe return of the monarch.
+Instead, on behalf of the monarch, he remains at Buckingham Palace keeping one MP, usually the Vice-Chamberlain, "hostage" for the duration of the state opening, by tradition as a surety for the safe return of the monarch.
 The hostage MP is well entertained until the successful conclusion of the ceremony, when they are released upon the safe return of the monarch.
 The Vice-Chamberlain's imprisonment is now purely ceremonial, though they do remain under guard; originally, it guaranteed the safety of the Sovereign as they entered a possibly hostile Parliament.
-The tradition is said to stem from the time of Charles I, who had a contentious relationship with Parliament and was eventually beheaded in 1649 during the Civil War between the monarchy and Parliament (a copy of Charles I's death warrant is displayed in the robing room used by the monarch as a ceremonial reminder of what can happen to a monarch who attempts to interfere with Parliament); however it has been suggested that the custom in its present form is of much more recent origin (mention of hostage-taking only dating back to the 1960s or 70s).
-In 1845, by contrast, the Lord Chamberlain's routine absence from the State Opening was said to be due to "the department over which his lordship presides not being acknowledged in His Majesty's Palace at Westminster" (where the Lord Great Chamberlain instead has the equivalent authority).
+The tradition is said to stem from the time of Charles I, who had a contentious relationship with Parliament and was eventually beheaded in 1649 during the Civil War between the monarchy and Parliament.
+A copy of his death warrant is displayed in the robing room used by the monarch as a ceremonial reminder of what can happen to a monarch who attempts to interfere with Parliament.
+However, it has been suggested that the custom in its present form is of much more recent origin with mention of hostage-taking only dating back to the 1960s or 70s.
+In 1845, by contrast, the Lord Chamberlain's routine absence from the State Opening was said to be due to "the department over which his lordship presides not being acknowledged in His Majesty's Palace at Westminster" where the Lord Great Chamberlain instead has the equivalent authority.

-Hostage MPs in recent years (all of whom were serving as Vice-Chamberlain of the Household at the time) have included:
+Hostage MPs in recent years have included: